GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 ### Behavior actions

 **Pause the animation**
-Pause the animation of the object
+Pause the animation of the object.

 **Resume the animation**
-Resume the animation of the object
+Resume the animation of the object.

 **Animation (by number)**
 Change the number of the animation played by the object (the number from the animations list).

 **Animation (by name)**
-Change the animation played by the object using the name of the animation..
+Change the animation played by the object using the name of the animation.

 **Animation speed scale**
 Change the animation speed scale (1 = the default speed, >1 = faster and <1 = slower).